SeanMcP/talks/the-next-generation-of-front-end-architecture/slides.md

 - Use islands pattern for interactivity
 - Pages are cached on global CDNs
 - Sometimes called "JAMstack"
-- Examples: Astro, Next SvelteKit, Nuxt
+- Examples: Astro, Next, SvelteKit, Nuxt

 <!--
 - TITLE
-- These used leveraged modern tooling and frameworks originally used for SPAs...
+- These leveraged some modern tooling and frameworks originally used for SPAs...
   - To generate static sites
 - These sites can add interactivity with the islands pattern...
   - That we'll look at in a moment